mathewajk/YouDePP/README.md

 `$FileName` should be the path to a file containing a list of channel URLs, one URL per line.

-By default, scraped video lists and About page info is saved in `corpus/channel_data/`.
+By default, scraped video URLs and About pages are saved in `corpus/channel_data/`.
 The optional argument `-g` or `--group` allows the user to specify an additional subfolder to group the output by (e.g. `corpus/channel_data/$GroupName`).

-In addition, `--cutoff` allows the user to specify how many times the script should attempt to scroll down on the channel's video page, which loads additional videos.
+In addition, `--cutoff` allows the user to specify how many times the script should attempt to scroll the channel's video page, which loads additional videos.
 This option is useful for, e.g. very large channels, or if only recent videos are desired.
 If no cutoff value is specified, the page will be scrolled until all videos are loaded.

 ### Downloading captions and audio

-`download_captions.py` downloads the caption tracks (and optionally, audio) from a list of YouTube videos.
-Additionally, this script generates a CSV file that includes metada for each scraped video, including its title, description, rating, tags, and so on.
+`download_captions.py` uses [pytube](https://github.com/pytube/pytube) to download the caption tracks (and optionally, audio) from a list of YouTube videos.
+Additionally, this script generates a CSV file with metadata for each scraped video, including its title, description, rating, tags, and so on.

 Usage: